What Is the Tenant Ledger?

 Both the charge and payment will appear in the ledger.

-When rent collection is enabled, this changes the balance due for the tenant.
-The tenant will need to make a manual payment for the charge.
+When rent collection is enabled, adding a charge will change the balance due for the tenant.
+The tenant will need to make a manual payment for the added charge.
 It will not automatically be included in their auto-renew.

 Add a Credit